Real estate calculators and rental market data

 Birmingham, AL

-Affordable entry, solid cash flow, and a healthcare-driven economy in one of the most landlord-friendly states in the country.
-Alabama keeps the regulations simple and the barrier to entry low.
-Hard to argue with that.
+Affordable entry, solid cash flow, healthcare-driven economy, and one of the most landlord-friendly regulatory environments in the country.
+Alabama keeps the rules simple and the barrier to entry low.
+Hard to argue with that combination.

 17 zip codes